Gnomic will: Overview

-This notion belongs of St Maximus the Confessor.
+This notion belongs to Maximus the Confessor.

-The term 'gnomic' derives from the Greek gnome, meaning 'inclination' or 'intention'.
+The term gnomic derives from the Greek gnome, meaning “inclination” or “intention”.
 Within Orthodox theology, gnomic willing is contrasted with natural willing.
 Natural willing designates the movement of a creature in accordance with the principle (logos (λόγος)) of its nature towards the fulfilment (telos (τέλος), stasis (στάσις)) of its being.
-Gnomic willing, on the other hand, designates that form of willing in which a person engages in a process of deliberation culminating in a decision.
+Gnomic willing, on the other hand, designates that form of willing in which a person engages in a process of deliberation, culminating in a decision.

-Within the theology of St Maximus, which was endorsed by the Sixth Ecumenical Council in condemning monothelitism, Jesus Christ possessed no gnomic will.
-St Maximus developed this claim particularly in his Dialogue with Pyrrhus.
-According to St Maximus, the process of gnomic willing presupposes that a person does not know what they want, and so must deliberate and choose between a range of choices.
-However, Jesus Christ, as both man and the Second Person of the Holy Trinity, possessed complete congruence of His two wills, the divine and the human.
-Therefore, St Maximus reasoned, Christ was never in a state of ignorance regarding what he wanted, and so never engaged in gnomic willing.
+Within the theology of St. Maximus, which was endorsed by the Sixth Ecumenical Council in condemning monothelitism, Jesus Christ possessed no gnomic will.
+St. Maximus developed this claim, particularly in his Dialogue with Pyrrhus.
+According to St. Maximus, the process of gnomic willing presupposes that a person does not know what they want, so they must deliberate and choose between a range of choices.
+However, Jesus Christ, as both man and the second Person of the Trinity, possessed complete congruence of his two wills: the divine and the human.
+Therefore, St. Maximus reasoned that Jesus was never in a state of ignorance regarding what he wanted, and so he never engaged in gnomic willing.

 Aristotle, a major philosophical influence on Maximus, in comparing the works of Nature with those of a human worker, had also declared that any process of deliberation, far from indicating superior intellect, is a sign of our weakness.